Shape of the universe: Curvature

 The curvature of the universe places constraints on the topology.
 If the spatial geometry is spherical, i.e., possess positive curvature, the topology is compact.
 For a flat (zero curvature) or a hyperbolic (negative curvature) spatial geometry, the topology can be either compact or infinite.
-Many textbooks erroneously state that a flat universe implies an infinite universe; however, the correct statement is that a flat universe that is also simply connected implies an infinite universe.
-For example, Euclidean space is flat, simply connected, and infinite, but there are tori which are flat, multiply connected, finite, and compact (see flat torus).
+Many textbooks erroneously state that a flat or hyperbolic universe implies an infinite universe; however, the correct statement is that a flat universe that is also simply connected implies an infinite universe.
+For example, Euclidean space is flat, simply connected, and infinite, but there are tori that are flat, multiply connected, finite, and compact (see flat torus).

 In general, local to global theorems in Riemannian geometry relate the local geometry to the global geometry.
 If the local geometry has constant curvature, the global geometry is very constrained, as described in Thurston geometries.

-The latest research shows that even the most powerful future experiments (like the SKA) will not be able to distinguish between flat, open and closed universe if the true value of cosmological curvature parameter is smaller than 10−4.
+The latest research shows that even the most powerful future experiments (like the SKA) will not be able to distinguish between a flat, open and closed universe if the true value of cosmological curvature parameter is smaller than 10−4.
 If the true value of the cosmological curvature parameter is larger than 10−3 we will be able to distinguish between these three models even now.

-Final results of the Planck mission, released in 2018 show the cosmological curvature parameter, 1 − Ω = Ω_{K} = −Kc^{2}/a^{2}H^{2}, to be 0.0007±0.0019, consistent with a flat universe. (i.e. positive curvature: K = +1, Ω_{K} < 0, Ω > 1, negative curvature: K = −1, Ω_{K} > 0, Ω < 1, zero curvature: K = 0, Ω_{K} = 0, Ω = 1).
+Final results of the Planck mission, released in 2018, show the cosmological curvature parameter, 1 − Ω = Ω_{K} = −Kc^{2}/a^{2}H^{2}, to be 0.0007±0.0019, consistent with a flat universe. (i.e. positive curvature: K = +1, Ω_{K} < 0, Ω > 1, negative curvature: K = −1, Ω_{K} > 0, Ω < 1, zero curvature: K = 0, Ω_{K} = 0, Ω = 1).

 Universe with zero curvature

 In a universe with zero curvature, the local geometry is flat.
-The most obvious global structure is that of Euclidean space, which is infinite in extent.
+The most familiar such global structure is that of Euclidean space, which is infinite in extent.
 Flat universes that are finite in extent include the torus and Klein bottle.
 Moreover, in three dimensions, there are 10 finite closed flat 3-manifolds, of which 6 are orientable and 4 are non-orientable.
 These are the Bieberbach manifolds.
 The most familiar is the aforementioned 3-torus universe.

 In the absence of dark energy, a flat universe expands forever but at a continually decelerating rate, with expansion asymptotically approaching zero.
 With dark energy, the expansion rate of the universe initially slows down, due to the effect of gravity, but eventually increases.
-The ultimate fate of the universe is the same as that of an open universe.
+The ultimate fate of the universe is the same as that of an open universe in the sense that space will continue expanding forever.

 A flat universe can have zero total energy.